 ) and Syrah

-Catarratto Bianco Comune and Catarratto Bianco Lucido (60%) and other approved varieties (40% max.).
+Catarratto Bianco Comune and Catarratto Bianco Lucido (to 60%), as well as other approved varieties (max.
+40%) pressed.
 The Rosso

 (Moscato di Alessandria), Vendemmia tardiva Sauvignon

 ) must contain at least 95% of the respective variety.
 The Spumante Brut